RylanPetroelje/Project-3-Life-After-a-CS-Degree/ANSWERS.md

 I actually never saw this issue.
 After doing most of problem 1, my ID's weren't adding up in `main()` so part of my fix was making the inventory and iterators pass-by-reference instead of pass-by-value in the trading functions.
 They still weren't adding up so I did what I assume problem 3 is asking

 ## Problem 3:
+This fix was fairly easy as he esentially just told us to change the function to a pass-by-refernce, so I adjusted the function `makeTrade()` so that it's all memory addresses instead of passing the object itself.

 ## Problem 4: